DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 In this document, we assume that you already have a system with:
 - a fully functional Docker and Docker Compose installed;
-- a web browser (our tests have been made with Google Chrome, Mozilla Firefox and Edge).
+- a web browser (our tests have been made with Google Chrome, Mozilla Firefox, and Edge).

 See the `REQUIREMENTS.md` file for more details.